-Management's Discussion and Analysis For the Year Ended December 31, 2020
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the Three Months Ended March 31, 2021

 Risk of civil asset forfeiture

 Because the cannabis industry remains illegal under U.S. federal law, any property owned or leased by the Company, which are either used in the course of conducting business, or were purchased using the proceeds of such business, could be subject to seizure by law enforcement and subsequent civil asset forfeiture proceedings.
 Such potential proceedings could involve significant deprivations of property being imposed upon the Company or third parties, while diverting the attention of key executives.
 Such proceedings could have a material adverse effect on the Company's business, revenues, operating results and financial condition as well as the Company's reputation, even if such proceedings were concluded successfully in favor of the Company.
 Please refer to the section titled "Mandated Disclosure for from Canadian Companies with U.S. Marijuana-Related Assets".